 Snorkeling Glover’s Reef was one of the highlights on our snorkel tour of Belize.
 It is not easy to get to, but as you will see in the underwater pictures we took below, we loved it.

-Glover's is a circular atoll reef that is very shallow within, and outside the ocean drops away quickly to over two thousand feet.
+Glover’s is an atoll reef that is very shallow within, and outside the ocean drops away quickly to over 2000 feet.
 The maximum depth within the atoll is around 50 feet, with most areas being much less.

 And what makes it a snorkeler’s heaven is that there are about 800 patch reefs within the atoll.